bkoehler2016/tally-ai-be/BE-architecture-notes.md

     }
 ```

-NOTE: We will insert the business first, then get back the business id, put that into the yelp object, and then insert that object into the yelp table. (because business_id is a foreign key)
+NOTE: We will insert the business first, then get back the business id, put that into the yelp object, and then insert that object into the yelp table. (because business_id is a foreign key) Then we will create an entry in "users_businesses" connecting the two, using the :id and the business id.

 Res: